After all, for this occasion and worldwide, people of Irish descend and not only cook different Irish dishes to mark the day.

 What exactly is Irish food?

-Think of traditional Irish food and you will probably come up with potatoes, Irish Stew, Dublin Coddle, Bacon & Cabbage (Or Corned Beef & Cabbage, which is not even a traditional Irish dish, but an example of Irish emigrants to the United States making the best of available ingredients).
+Think of traditional Irish food, and you will probably come up with potatoes, Irish Stew, Dublin Coddle, Bacon & Cabbage (Or Corned Beef & Cabbage, which is not even a traditional Irish dish, but an example of Irish emigrants to the United States making the best of available ingredients).

 However, the story of Irish food is much richer and more varied than these stereotypes.
-It is all about food in season, simply cooked and delicious.
+It is all about food in season, cooked and delicious.

-This collection of easy recipes for St.Patrick’s Day brings to the American readers a multitude of Irish recipes that might not be as popular in the US, but they are traditional in Ireland.
+This collection of easy recipes for St.Patrick’s Day brings the American readers a multitude of Irish recipes that might not be as popular in the US, but they are traditional in Ireland.

 I hope you find something new to make this year besides the recipes you already have in your repertoire.

 Start this St. Patrick's Day celebration with this beautiful Irish breakfast.
-An Irish breakfast is the best meal to enjoy on a weekend or when a long day is ahead of you.
+An Irish breakfast is the best meal to enjoy on the weekend or when a long day is ahead of you.
 This cooked Irish fry-up is hearty and tastes amazing!

 Traditional Irish Potato Farls or Irish Potato Bread – depending on what part of Ireland you come from.
 Crispy on the outside, fluffy in the middle, and perfect for a tasty St.Patrick’s day breakfast.
 Also great for using up any leftover mash!